New York Brain Injury Lawyer

 - $1,162,500 settlement for a child who suffered lead poisoning from paint in her apartment.

 - $800,000 settlement for a pedestrian who suffered brain damage after being hit by car.

 New York City Brain Injury Lawyers

-If you or a loved one has suffered brain injury or brain damage, the experienced New York personal injury attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
+If you or a loved one has suffered brain injury or brain damage, the experienced New York brain injury lawyers at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
 Please contact us TOLL FREE 24 hours a day, 7 days a week at 1-800-WORK-4-YOU (1-800-967-5496).
 WE CAN EVEN COME TO YOU.
 There is no attorneys’ fee unless we recover money for you.
 We can also help with personal injury cases in New Jersey, Connecticut, Pennsylvania, or Florida.
 If you have been seriously injured in any of the 50 U.S. states, please call us and we will try to help you with your case.

 Other TOLL FREE phone numbers for us are: